hitens524/Amazonclone/README.md

 # Amazonclone
-This is a Amazon Clone website using HTML5 and CSS3.
+This is an Amazon Clone website developed using HTML5 and CSS3.
 <br>
 Author-Hiten S